rswanson1978/SQL-Portfolio/04-honest-broker-identified-data/README.md

-# De-identified or Identified Research Self-Service Dataset
+# Identified Research Self-Service Dataset

 ## Overview

-This project demonstrates the development of a reusable de-identified or identified dataset for approved clinical research workflows.
+This project demonstrates the development of a reusable identified dataset for approved clinical research workflows.
 The dataset was designed to reduce repeated custom extraction work by providing researchers with governed access to commonly requested clinical concepts.